Vietnam’s economic growth likely to reach set target in 2019: VEPRMonday, July 15,2019

 Inflation rose to 2.65 percent, the lowest level in the last three years.
 However, it is predicted to increase in the near future following increases in food prices, education-related expenses and fluctuating energy prices.

-Exports of fruits and vegetables in first 6 months
+Exports of animal feed and materials increased in first 10 months